akorn/zfsbackup/README.md

 Without sub-sources you could go about it this way:

  * Have a single `sources.d` directory on the client for the entire subtree.
-   * Use `create-and-mount-snapshot` as a pre-client script to create a recursive snapshot before the backup.
+   * Create the `recursive-snapshot` flag file and use `create-and-mount-snapshot` as a pre-client script to create a recursive snapshot before the backup.
    * Don't set up separate write-only rsync modules for the lower elements of the hierarchy on the server; use `no-xdev` on the client to traverse the entire subtree.
  * Create separate filesystems on the backup server and arrange them in the same hierarchy they're in on the client (TODO: write a helper script for this.)
  * Make sure the backupserver creates a recursive snapshot when the backup of the topmost directory is finished (add `-r` to the `make-snapshot` command line in `post-xfer exec`).